mcfrith/seg-suite/README.txt

   extra first column are both OK.
 The extended version is also OK (and the extended information is not used).

-These options are available:

--c  This option only affects genePred format, and it causes seg-import
-    to just get CDS (coding) exon parts.
-Without this option, it gets all of the exons without regard to CDS.

--i  This option only affects genePred format, and it causes seg-import
-    to get introns instead of exons.
+These options are available, which affect genePred and gtf formats only.
+For these formats, the default is to get the exons.

+-c  Get coding regions (CDS).
+For gtf format, this includes start and
+    stop codons.

+-i  Get introns.

 seg-join
 --------